d3phys/stm32-led-music/README.md

 Make sure to use the correct GPIO pins for your specific microcontroller.
 The following pin map for is used for stm32f051 discovery:

-- PA2 - ws2812b stripe input channel
+- PA2 - ws2812b stripe input channel.
 - PA4 and PA5 - controller ADC input: minijack left and right channels.

 ![alt text](images/connection.png "Connection")